standage/standage.github.io/content/2016/2016-10-20-psrn-retreat.md

 And as I started reviewing these workshop prep materials, I became even more skeptical that the "corporate strategy" they were describing would play out well for rooms full of academics.<sup>1</sup>
 It turns out that I enjoyed the workshop immensely, and I think the layout helped make it a worthwhile experience for everyone involved.

-The workshop was organized as a [scenario planning](https://en.wikipedia.org/wiki/Scenario_planning) session, which (based on feedback from previous planning efforts in the plant science community) was focused on two critical uncertainties regarding the future of plant research.
+The workshop was organized as a [scenario planning](https://en.wikipedia.org/wiki/Scenario_planning) session, which (based on feedback from earlier planning efforts) was focused on two critical uncertainties regarding the future of plant research.
 The first is **resource availability**, the question of whether funding and other resources will be *abundant* or *limited*.
 The second uncertainty is the primary **driver of research**, the question of whether the plant science community is motivated primarily by *necessity and problem solving* (reactive) or by *advancement and curiosity* (proactive).
 These uncertainties served as two axes for brainstorming alternative hypothetical futures: the axes form four quadrants which served as scenarios for our discussion.